How do I know if Harbor Haven is the right summer program for my child?

 Are there any scholarships available?

-Harbor Haven is a private program, therefore no scholarships are available.
-Check with your school district to see if any funding is available for a summer program.
-If your child is registered with PerformCare (formerly called Division of Developmental Disabilities), there may also be a stipend available for summer programming.
-(Note: Not all children with special needs are eligible for PerformCare.)
+Call the Harbor Haven office at 908-964-5411 to see if scholarships are available for the current camp year.
+Additionally, check with your school district to see if any funding is available for a summer program.
 You can also see if any local agencies have funds for summer programming for special needs children.
-Some local agencies to check are: Lion’s Club, Kiwanis Club, Knights of Pythias, Shriner’s.
+Some local agencies to check are: Lion’s Club, Kiwanis Club, Knights of Pythias, and Shriner’s.
 Agencies such as Catholic Charities and family help based organizations may also have funds available.

 How are the groups determined?